villekf/OMEGA/README.md

 ## Acknowledgments

 Original versions of COSEM, ACOSEM, ECOSEM, RAMLA, MRAMLA, MRP, L-filter, FMH, weighted mean, quadratic prior, sinogram coordinate and sinogram creation MATLAB codes were written by Samuli Summala.
 Normalization coefficient and variance reduction codes were written by Anssi Manninen.
 Initial work on TOF was done by Jonna Kangasniemi.
 Initial work on SPECT was done by Matti Kortelainen and Akuroma George.
 First version of Volume3Dviewer was done by Nargiza Djurabekova.
-The Siddon ray tracer SPECT projector was implemented by [Niilo Saarlemo](https://github.com/saarlemo).
+The ray tracer projectors for SPECT were implemented by [Niilo Saarlemo](https://github.com/saarlemo).
 All other codes were written by Ville-Veikko Wettenhovi.
 Some pieces of code were copied from various websites (Stack Overflow, MATLAB Answers), the original sources of these codes can be found in the source files.

 This work was supported by a grant from [Jane and Aatos Erkko foundation](https://jaes.fi/en/), [Instrumentarium Science Foundation](http://instrufoundation.fi/en.php), [Jenny and Antti Wihuri Foundation](https://wihurinrahasto.fi/?lang=en) and [The Finnish Research Impact Foundation](https://www.vaikuttavuussaatio.fi/en/).